hannesdatta/course-odcm/slides/course_introduction.md

 ## Hi there!

 Please turn on your camera :)
+The chat is open - use it like on Twitch/YouTube to also talk to each other; use prefix `???` to ask a question to me, or `!!!` to shout something to me ("hey, slow down!")

 If you haven't done so, navigate to the course page at [odcm.hannesdatta.com](https://odcm.hannesdatta.com)